-1.2.2 Aircraft
+1.3 Aircraft

-Peregrine Aerial Surveys operates four aircraft: C-GVSP and C-FTNY are Piper Navajo Chieftains, C-FFFC is a straight Navajo, and C-FFSL is a Navajo with a Panther upgrade (winglets, Chieftain Engines, and 4-bladed Q-tip propellers).
+Peregrine Aerial Surveys currently operates four aircraft: C-GVSP and C-FTNY are Piper Navajo Chieftains, C-FFFC and C-FFSL are Navajos with a Panther upgrade (winglets, Chieftain Engines, and 4-bladed Q-tip propellers).
 These aircraft are IFR-capable and can cruise at approximately 175 knots (320 km/hr) with a range of 5.5 hours or 950 nautical miles (1,760 km).
-Three of the four have de-icing capacity, which allows flight into known icing conditions.
+They all have de-icing capacity, which allows flight into known icing conditions.